 Both the participants who received therapy and their keyworkers reported that they were better at using anger coping skills.
 The participants’ keyworkers and home carers also reported lower levels of challenging behaviour in those who had received therapy.

 Swansea University Professor Paul Willner said: “CBT is the treatment of choice for common mental health problems, and widening access to CBT is seen as a major policy priority.
 However, the delivery of CBT to people with intellectual disabilities is underdeveloped, and there is limited evidence of its effectiveness for this client group.

 “Our study clearly shows that group-based CBT was effective in improving anger control by people with intellectual disabilities.
 The CBT intervention also decreased challenging behaviour, as rated by both keyworkers and home carers.
 Overall, this study provides evidence of the effectiveness of CBT for this client group, and demonstrates that the staff who work with people with intellectual disabilities can be trained and supervised to deliver such therapy effectively.”

-- The Paper ‘Group-based cognitive–behavioural anger management for people with mild to moderate intellectual disabilities: cluster randomised controlled trial’ will be published online by the British Journal of Psychiatry is available at http://bjp.rcpsych.org/content/early/recent
+- The Paper ‘Group-based cognitive–behavioural anger management for people with mild to moderate intellectual disabilities: cluster randomised controlled trial’ will be published online by the British Journal of Psychiatry on Thursday 21 March and will be available at http://bjp.rcpsych.org/content/early/recent